 Click the hyperlink in the Backup Server Configuration Action.
 The Browse for Folder dialog box appears in which you can specify where to save the backup file.
 (Use a UNC path.)
 By default, the backup file is saved to the EFT's Application Data folder (e.g., C:\ProgramData\Globalscape\EFT Enterprise\Backup).
 You should change this location to a hard drive other than the one on which EFT is installed.

 Click the folder icon to select the folder in which to save the backup file, and then click OK.

 (Optional) Add the Cleanup Action to removed old backups.
 Refer to Clean-Up Action for details, if necessary.
 The default Rule is configured to delete .bak files that are older than 30 days.
 You can delete backups manually, if desired.
 Be sure to point to the location where the backup file is saved.

 Add other Actions as needed, such as e-mail notifications.

 Click Apply to save the changes on EFT.

 If you used the Timer Event, you can click Run Now to test the Rule.

-The Backup server configuration rule also includes a Cleanup Action to clean up the Logs folder.
+The Backup server configuration Event Rule also includes a Cleanup in folder Action to clean up the Logs folder.
 If you do not want to save logs created by LAN transfers, you can disable the logs using a registry entry.
 For more information about the registry entry and these logs, refer to The Client Log (Event Rule Logging).